 - Average Temperature 18-35 degrees C

-- Consider Uganda’s top Adds-on Expereince: Mountain Gorilla, Chimpanzee and Golden Monkey Trekking
+- Consider other Uganda’s Adds-on- Adventure Expereince: Mountain Gorilla, Chimpanzee and Golden Monkey Trekking

 Uganda is famed by its bucket-list and once-in-a-lifetime activities namely; the gorilla and chimpanzee trekking experiences.
 The guided trek brings you up-close to the big apes as they forage and spending up to one-full hour, observing their behavior, similar attributes and photography.
 To most visiting birders, they find it easy and convenient to take on these activities given that it’s these same habitats that we are birding in.
 It is important to note that these activities are a high demand requiring ample time to book and be paid in advance before the tour begins.